6308 Monona dr, Monona, WI 53716

 You will find many ways on the internet, on "how to" take care of this animal.
 This care sheet is showing the way we found works best for us from our many years of experience of breeding and caring for this species.

 Ball pythons are a shy snake.
-In the wild they live in burrows most of the day and come out to hunt at night.
+Some people consider ball pythons to be underground reptiles because they live in burrows most of the day and come out to hunt at night.
 They are not fond of large open spaces.
 You can start babies in enclosures as small as 10 gallons.
 At around a year old, you can increase the size.
 There are several kinds of enclosures that work for ball pythons, e.g., glass aquariums and any of the commercially available plastic-type reptile cages.
 For yearlings, you can step up to an enclosure that is at least 30" x 12" inches (like Zilla critter cage 20 Long) or go to the adult enclosure size.
 Adults do well in a tank at least 36" x 18" (Exo Terra Large, or Zilla 40 gal).
 If you use a glass tank, provide a humid hide--that is, a hide that has some damp moss in it for extra humidity.
 A shy ball python will feel more secure if there is a hide for them on the cool side and the warm side of the enclosure (more about that in the heating section).

 You can use many types of bedding for your ball python.
 The ones that look the best and help hold some humidity are Zoo Med repti bark, Zilla jungle mix, Zoo Med eco earth, and Zoo Med forest floor.
 Spot clean the bedding whenever they defecate.
 You should only need to clean the whole thing out about once a month.
 Disinfect the enclosure and change the bedding at that time.
 Zoo Meds wipe out or vinegar and water both work good for cage cleaning.